JuliaSpaceMissionDesign/Ephemerides.jl/docs/src/api/lapi.md

 # [Low-level API](@id ephemerides_api)

-This functions are not meant to be used outside of the package.
+These functions are not meant to be used outside of the package.
 They are documented only to aid future developments of the package.

 ## Ephemeris Provider